Voice fakes

 Voice conversion (VC) is a technique to convert a speaker identity of a source speaker into that of a target speaker.
 This software enables the users to develop a traditional VC system based on a Gaussian mixture model (GMM) and a vocoder-free VC system based on a differential GMM (DIFFGMM) using a parallel dataset of the source and target speakers.

 This is Uberduck.
 It’s a synthetic speech toy.
-I started working on Uberduck in 2020 with the goal of creating a friendly, creative, open-ended dialog agent.
-I built an interactive audio chatbot over WebRTC that generated text responses with a Transformer model and synthesized them to audio, but I found that speech synthesis was the most exciting part of the project.
+I started working on Uberduck in 2020 with the goal of creating a friendly, creative, open-ended dialogue agent.
+I built an interactive audio chatbot over WebRTC that generated text responses with a Transformer model and synthesised them to audio, but I found that speech synthesis was the most exciting part of the project.

-char2wav shows how to conditionalize an acoustic model
+char2wav shows how to condition an acoustic model

-wavegan does do GANs for audio, at least over short sequences Kastner might be right about long sequences being hard for GANs.
+wavegan does GANs for audio, at least over short sequences.
+Kastner might be right about long sequences being hard for GANs.
 But it does have an online demo.

 nnmnkwii (nanamin kawaii)